Kotakethana murders: Investigations and arrests

 The police believe that all the murders may not be connected.

 On 11 December 2015, a 35-year-old suspect was arrested by police after several months of investigation by the CID.
 He is a resident of the same area.
 On 15 December 2015, the CID informed the Pelmadulla Magistrate that the DNA samples of the suspect matches DNA samples collected from the scenes of six of the seven murders in Kotakethana and Kahawatta.
-People say that these murders were carried out by the same person but it seems only few among these murders were done by the same person.there is a speculation that the 35 year suspect who was charged as the murderer is actually a scapegoat used by someone.